lennyAiko/clenny.tech/src/pages/blog/live-and-let-live.md

 What many don't recognize is, sometimes we get so used to giving that we forget to receive; and when we do receive, we don't completely feel worth it or like we deserve it.

-For years I have experienced and I always told myself that whatever gift I received I would work hard to be worth it cause I didn't feel like I deserved it or like I could receive something like that again.
+For years I have experienced this and I always told myself that whatever gift I received I would work hard to be worth it cause I didn't feel like I deserved it or like I could receive something like that again.

 It took me sometime to realize that everything I receive is because I deserved it, either from the seeds I have sown or from someone who wants to sow a seed.
 I no longer feel like I need to work so hard for good things to come to me.